The Sierpinski Carpet as a Final Coalgebra: The functors and

-First note that this is a pseudometric: clearly this is symmetric, the distance between any point and itself is $0$, and it will satisfy the triangle inequality since the concatenation of two paths is a path.
-We will show that this is in fact a metric: distinct points will have positive distance.
+Note that, as it is defined, $d_{L\otimes X}$ is a pseudo-metric: clearly $d_{L\otimes X}$ is symmetric, the distance between any point and itself is $0$, and it will satisfy the triangle inequality since the concatenation of two paths is a path.
+We will show that $d_{L\otimes X}$ is in fact a metric: distinct points will have positive distance.
 To achieve this, we will show that the distance is actually witnessed by the score of some particular finite path; it is not just an infimum of the scores of an infinite set of paths.

-\begin{definition} An \emph{$\sim$-alternating path in $M\times X$} is a sequence of elements of $M\times X$ such that every other entry is related by $\sim$, starting with either the first or the second entry, and where either the last pair is related by $\sim$ or the pair just before the last.
+\begin{definition} For $(m,x),(n,y)\in L\times X$, an \emph{alternating path in $L\times X$} from $(m,x)$ to $(n,y)$ is a path from $(m,x)$ to $(n,y)$ such that every other element is related by $\sim$, and those elements not related by $\sim$ are distinct and share the same first entry $m_i$.
+The relation by $\sim$ can start with the first or second entry, and either the last pair is related by $\sim$ or the pair just before the last is related by $\sim$.
 In other words, it is a sequence of the form

-where $(m_0,x_0)$ and $(m_p,x_p')$ might be omitted.
-(If the first is omitted, then $x$ belongs to $S_X[M_0]$, and similarly with the last and $y$.)
-Also, in case $p =1$, an $\sim$-alternating path could be a pair related by $\sim$, or it could be a pair not related by $\sim$. \end{definition}
+where $(m_0,x_0)$ or $(m_p,x_p')$ (or both) might be omitted.
+(If the first is omitted, then $x$ belongs to $S_X[M_0]$, and similarly with the last and $y$.) \end{definition}

+\begin{remark} Note, if $(m,x)$ and $(n,y)$ have an alternating path between them in which $p=0$, either $(m,x)=(n,y)$ or $m=n$.
+When we say that there is an alternating path from $m\otimes x$ to $n\otimes y$, we mean there is an alternating path from $(m,x)$ to $(n,y)$.
+Note that the choice of representatives of the equivalences classes of $m\otimes x$ and $n\otimes y$ are not important, since if we have an alternating path between two representatives, by adding one more entry on each end with $\sim$ or replacing the first or last entry as appropriate, we have an alternating path between any two representatives of $m\otimes x$ and $n\otimes y$ respectively. \end{remark}